 John practices in the firm's Commercial Litigation Department and has over two decades of experience handling a wide variety of complex litigation.
 He defends companies in securities, corporate governance, class action, antitrust, product liability, mass tort, and other business litigation.
 John regularly represents global companies in the life sciences, banking, consumer products, venture capital, fund management, and real estate industries.

-John is also a highly experienced class action litigator, having defended clients against consumer privacy, securities, antitrust, and other class actions.
+John is also a highly experienced class action litigator, having defended clients against consumer privacy, securities, antitrust, data privacy, breach of contract, and other class actions.
+His experience extends to multidistrict class action litigations and consolidated proceedings.
 He has litigated class actions involving governmental services in the pro bono sphere, and he is lead counsel to the former deputy executive director of the Port Authority of New York and New Jersey in the pending consolidated class action arising out of the “Bridgegate” scandal.

 In the real estate industry, John represents lenders, REITs, and financial trusts in high-stakes litigation and advisory work regarding workouts and distressed assets, including disputes between servicers and co-lenders, and contract matters relating to distressed borrowers.
 John develops practical tactics for both negotiations and litigation relating to all types of distressed real estate disputes.